 Asta: I think the world is in labour.
 I think the whole world is in labour, Paul.
 I feel like we are going contraction after contraction after contraction.
 And if I can say one thing from my experience is that we need to surrender, to stop resisting the intensity of it, and just trust.
 Trust that something really big is birthing out of this.

-(To be continued)Tags: conscious parenting conscious pregnancy empowerment home birth orgasmic birth
+(Continued in Part 2)Tags: conscious parenting conscious pregnancy empowerment home birth orgasmic birth